 Research and graduate education opportunities offered at USD fall within the themes of photodynamics and nanomaterials offered in close-knit research settings.

-Focused in four core areas that bridge these traditional demarcations: (1) Electrochemistry and Surface Science, (2) Molecular Spectroscopy and Photodynamics, and (3) Organic Synthesis and Chemical Reaction Mechanisms, and (4) Nanostructured Composites for Catalytic and Sensing Applications.
+Focused in four core areas that bridge these traditional demarcations: (1) Electrochemistry and Surface Science, (2) Molecular Spectroscopy and Photodynamics, (3) Organic Synthesis and Chemical Reaction Mechanisms and (4) Nanostructured Composites for Catalytic and Sensing Applications.

 Priority: April 15

 The Chemistry Department has a strong research program involving undergraduate, M.S., and Ph.D. students working closely with faculty members.